 3) Send a recap for every meeting

-This may seem like a no-brainer but it is a very important step that every Financial Adviser should practise.
+Sending a recap is a crucial step for every Financial Adviser.
 After the client meeting, be sure to list down the meeting agenda and send them to both the client and your team.
 This list can be used as a follow-up or as a guide for the next meeting.
+As mentioned earlier, creating a personal and professional bond with your client ensures your success.
 When you do this, your client will see you as a self-starter and will trust your service.

 4) Follow a consultative process